 Working out the above let’s consider the important factors that are considered while choosing a window system:–

 b.
 SAFETY and SECURITY– While selecting a window system safety and security are the key concerns.
-While a lot more defines the safety and security of a window besides profile system used, like glass; hardware; also the window design, still profile is given the utmost importance.
+While a lot more defines the safety and security of a window besides the profile system used, like glass; hardware; also the window design, still profile is still given the utmost importance.
 Aluminium due to its inherent metallic nature is sturdier while uPVC being a plastic lacks the inherent structural strength.
-But this is well taken care of by use of steel reinforcements of required static and dynamic load bearing capacities.
+But this is well taken care of by the use of steel reinforcements of required static and dynamic load-bearing capacities.

-A lot of system companies are now present in India for both aluminium and uPVC and are equipped to incorporate best of fittings to ensure proper security.
-Euro grove is a standard and most high security fittings can be incorporated in almost all the systems
+A lot of system companies are now present in India for both aluminium and uPVC and are equipped to incorporate the best fittings to ensure proper security.
+Euro grove is a standard and most high-security fittings can be incorporated into almost all the systems

-However, one factor which favors aluminium in this battle is that aluminium can be used in extreme high wind load conditions because of its unmatched strength to weight ratio.
+However, one factor that favours aluminium in this battle is that aluminium can be used in extremely high wind load conditions because of its unmatched strength-to-weight ratio.
 Great static strength can be achieved even with slim sightline profiles.
-These fete is unachievable by uPVC sections as for higher static and wind-load requirement, it has to incorporate bigger, heavier sections of steel reinforcement.
+This fete is unachievable by uPVC sections as for higher static and wind-load requirements, it has to incorporate bigger, heavier sections of steel reinforcement.
 This makes the uPVC sections bulkier and broader, which may not be preferred by the architects for obvious aesthetic compromise.

 More than the material, it’s about the system design.
-With various system companies now active in India for both aluminium and uPVC, any typology of window is possible with either of systems.
+With various system companies now active in India for both aluminium and uPVC, any typology of the window is possible with either of the systems.

-d.
-INSULATION – here comes the bone of contention.
+D. INSULATION – Here comes the bone of contention.
 This is one area where the battle goes real.
-With increasing use of air-conditioning and resulting high electricity bills, end user is now opting for various insulation techniques to cut down on the bills and to increase the savings.
+With the increasing use of air-conditioning and resulting high electricity bills, the end user is now opting for various insulation techniques to cut down on the bills and to increase savings.
 Aluminium is inherently a conductive material, while uPVC is not.
-Comparing the conductivity of the base material – aluminium’s U-Value can go up to 7 watts/m2K, while a basic uPVC system shall have the U-Value of less than 3.
+Comparing the conductivity of the base material – aluminium’s U-Value can go up to 7 watts/m2K, while a basic uPVC system shall have a U-Value of less than 3.
 But a window has to be considered as a complete entity.
-And it has been observed through various studies that depending on the total area of a window, as much as 51% of the heat is lost through the framing material.
+It has been observed through various studies that depending on the total area of a window, as much as 51% of the heat is lost through the framing material.
 So framing material also should be appropriately insulated if we need to achieve optimum insulation values for the complete window.

 But the buck doesn’t stop here.
 There are a lot of technological advancements whereby aluminium’s conductivity can be reduced.
-Systems made of highly insulating but rigid material (glass reinforced polyamide) are used to create a thermal barrier between inside and outside of an aluminium profile.
+Systems made of highly insulating but rigid material (glass-reinforced polyamide) are used to create a thermal barrier between the inside and outside of an aluminium profile.
 This can help in achieving U-Values as low as below 1 W/M2K

-Likewise in uPVC too by means of system modifications and multi chamber designs U-values less than 1 W/m2k can be achieved.
+Likewise in uPVC by means of system modifications and multi-chamber designs U-values less than 1 W/m2k can be achieved.

 Maintenance of uPVC also doesn’t require many resources.
 The fact that no external preservatives or paints are required and that it will never rot or corrode is an added advantage.
 Although uPVC is also 100% recyclable, a lot of different formulations are in use and additives that are homogenous in nature make it a relatively difficult task.

 f.
-COST EFFECTIVENESS – if we compare similar performance aluminium and uPVC framing system, uPVC is less expensive as of now in India.
+COST EFFECTIVENESS – If we compare similar performance aluminium and uPVC framing systems, uPVC is less expensive as of now in India.